Olivier Sarraméa

-Olivier Sarraméa (born October 20, 1975) is a French rugby union player.
+Olivier Sarraméa (born 20 October 1975) is a French rugby union player.

 Olivier Sarramea began playing Rugby Union with Castres Olympique where he was runners up of the European Challenge Cup.
-In 2004 he moved to play with Stade Français.
-He earned his first cap for the France national team on June 3, 1999 against the Romania.
-In the same year he played his last test for France against New Zealand on June 26.
+In 2004, he moved to play with Stade Français.
+He earned his first cap for the France national team on 3 June 1999 against Romania.
+In the same year, he played his last test for France against New Zealand on 26 June.
 He was selected for the 1999 Rugby World Cup but didn't play any test.